voussoir/reddit/Prawtimestamps/README.md

 ### Make sure you have:
 - Installed [Python](https://www.python.org/download).
 I use Python 3.6.
 - Installed PRAW >= 4, as well as the other modules in `requirements.txt`.
 Try `pip install -r requirements.txt` to get them all.
-- Acquired OAuth tokens.
-PRAW has a guide on readthedocs [here](https://praw.readthedocs.io/en/latest/tutorials/refresh_token.html).
+- Created an OAuth app at https://reddit.com/prefs/apps.
+Make it `script` type, and set the redirect URI to `http://localhost:8080`.
+The title and description can be anything you want, and the about URL is not required.
+- Used [this PRAW script](https://praw.readthedocs.io/en/latest/tutorials/refresh_token.html) to generate a refresh token.
+Just save it as a .py file somewhere and run it through your terminal / command line.
+Choose `all` for the scopes.
-- A copy of [bot.py](https://github.com/voussoir/reddit/blob/master/bot4.py).
-Fill out the variables using your OAuth information and keep it in a safe place.
+- Downloaded a copy of [bot.py](https://github.com/voussoir/reddit/blob/master/bot4.py).
+Fill out the variables using your OAuth information and keep it in a safe place where it can be imported.
 The Useragent is a description of your API usage.
 Typically "/u/username's praw client" is sufficient.

 ### This package consists of: